johndoe@gmail.com

 Bear's hat is gone.
 He loves his hat.
 He wants it back.
 He asks all the animals in the forest, but no one has seen it.
 WAIT!
 He has seen it somewhere...

-Based on Jon Klassen’s children’s picture book classic, I Want My Hat Back features music by Arthur Darvill and a book and lyrics by Joel Horwood.
+Based on Jon Klassen's beloved picture book, I Want My Hat Back features music by Arthur Darvill and a book and lyrics by Joel Horwood, offering a playful, engaging theatre experience perfect for young learners.

 Age recommendation: 12+